mauricios11/python_notes/README.md

   - overwrite files
   - packages

-  *jupyter nb's are mostly the same concept as the py files but with a more extensive explanation:*
+    *jupyter nb's are mostly the same concept as the py files but with a more extensive explanation*

 **final project**: plot the population of a country using an imported dataset (without using pandas)